 Why You Should Visit

-While the history of the park is heavy, the park is usually quiet and serene and makes a great reflection spot not far from the Waterfront.
+While the history of the park is heavy, the park is usually quiet and serene and makes a great reflection spot on the far southern end of the Tacoma Waterfront, not far from Jake Hyde Park.
 There are several seating areas to enjoy expansive views of the Puget Sound.
 Along the shore is a small beach area with logs to sit on and stare out at the water (and maybe spot a seal or two).

 If you’ve got a small event that you’d like to hold outdoors, the park is a great spot.
 The picturesque park is the perfect spot for prom, engagement, wedding or other special occasion photos with a bridge, attractive foliage and the Fuzhou Ting - a cool pavilion at the center of the park donated by Tacoma’s sister city, Fuzhou, China.
 The Fuzhou Ting measures 30 x 40-feet and was donated to the city of Tacoma by its sister city Fuzhou, China.
 The pavilion has benches inside the structure where you can sit and enjoy the view, but as a rental facility, it provides space for up to 100 people between the actual pavilion and the space around the edge of the pavilion.
 The Fuzhou Ting is available for rent from June 1 through September 30.